mhadam/snowplow.wiki-fork/setup-guide/3-setup-enrich/emr-etl-runner/input-formats/EmrEtlRunner-Input-Formats.md

 2. Set your `:etl:collector_format:` to `tsv/com.amazon.aws.cloudfront/wd_access_log`
 3. Provide new bucket paths and a new job name, to prevent this job from clashing with your existing Snowplow job(s)

-If you are running the Snowplow batch (Hadoop) flow with Amazon Redshift, then you should deploy the relevent event table into your Amazon Redshift database.
+If you are running the Snowplow batch flow with Amazon Redshift, then you should deploy the relevent event table into your Amazon Redshift database.
 You can find the table definition here:

 * [com_amazon_aws_cloudfront_wd_access_log_1.sql][access-log-sql]